CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted, concise skill that provides actionable CLI commands and a clear subcommand reference.
-Its main weakness is the workflow section, which lacks error handling guidance and validation steps (e.g., what to do when search returns irrelevant results or fetch fails).
-The progressive disclosure is adequate for the content size but could benefit from separating the script reference.
+This is a well-crafted, concise skill that provides clear, actionable guidance for querying OpenAI docs via MCP.
+Its main weakness is the workflow section, which could benefit from error handling guidance (e.g., what to do when search returns irrelevant results or fetch fails).
+Overall it's efficient and practical.

 Suggestions